Waters-P/Password_Manager/README.md

 ## Start

-Run `ruby start.rb` in the terminal.
+Run `ruby Start.rb` in the terminal.